 4. Added the following User Preference features (Reference latest CS4070 PRG for definition):

 1. Hand-held Trigger Mode –

 2. Decode Aiming Pattern

 5. Illumination Brightness

 5. A 2 minute timeout was added to the Connection Interval Auto-reconnect timeout.
 This is now the default setting for this parameter.

 6. Speed up data output in BT HID Direct and BT HID to USB HID Dongle –

 The Bluetooth (BT) stack software was modified to substantially improve the speed or throughput of decoded data transmitted over Bluetooth directly to a HID BT Host and to the CS4070 Dongle.
-Performance latency is 30% improved from CS4070 Rev C and is on par with the Zebra's DS6878 cordless scanner product when DS6878 is in a BT HID Master or Slave profile.
+Performance latency is 30% improved from CS4070 Rev C and is on par with the Zebra's DS6878 cordless scanner product when DS6878 is in a BT HID Central or Peripheral profile.

 7. Speed up transfer of large barcodes in SSI BT profile

 Improved 30% of the speed or through-put at which large barcodes (i.e. greater than 255 characters) are transmitted over Bluetooth SSI from CS4070 Rev C and throughput is on par with Zebra's DS6878 cordless scanner product.